 - Gathering and assessing information

 - Engaging with others for shared work to achieve public goals

 - Influencing elected officials and members of the public

 - Listening to alternative views and engaging respectfully and responsibly

 - Recognition of the relevance of political issues to students’ own lives and values

 Education for Democracy consists of six core components, each focused on a critical aspect of democratic learning.
 Find out more about each initiative by clicking the links below.

-Campus Compact will introduce the practical components of Education for Democracy beginning in the fall of 2018 and continuing throughout the academic year.
 Programs will be brought to life through the collaborative efforts of Campus Compact’s national network of state and regional Compacts and in partnership with organizations that share our goals for the renewal of our democratic republic.

 Education for Democracy is supported by generous donations from foundations and individual gifts.
 We would especially like to thank the members of the Education for Democracy Founders Circle.

 Education for Democracy was supported at its inception by the following visionary presidents and chancellors: